knice/inquiry.ucsc.edu/source/_articles/2017-18/genes-to-go.md

 <figure class="" style="width:600px;">
   {% img 2017/p26-illumina-miseq.jpg magick:resize:600 alt:'Illumina Miseq DNA sequencer' %}
-  <figcaption>Caption: The MinION DNA sequencer sits atop a state-of-the-art next-generation sequencer.
+  <figcaption>The MinION DNA sequencer sits atop a state-of-the-art next-generation sequencer.
 The MinION is significantly smaller than typical laboratory sequencers, which are about the size of a personal refrigerator, and not so easy to travel with.
 Photo courtesy of Oxford Nanopore.
 </figcaption>
 </figure>